NoroffFEU/agency.noroff.dev/documentation/how-to-branch.md

 ## Merge

 When your work is ready for testing, QA engineers will make PR's and run tests, if approved the QA engineer will merge the branch into teams main working branch.

 All merges into main/master should be approved by a reviewer, if all is approved then the code goes into main/master for production.
-This is also something QA does.
+It is beneficial if QA engineers from other teams inspect this PR, as the team QA already have approved for these changes.

 Merging is not a thing the devs will do unless asked to or told to do it.